travis-ci/docs-travis-ci-com/user/languages/ruby.md

       - jruby-19mode # JRuby in 1.9 mode
       - rbx-2.1.1
       - 1.8.7

-A more extensive example:

-    language: ruby
-    rvm:
-      - 2.1.0
-      - jruby-18mode
-      - jruby-19mode
-      - rbx-2
-      - ruby-head
-      - jruby-head
       - ree

+> Note that the `rvm:` key is only available in Ruby Build Environments, not in other images containing a ruby implementation.

-As time goes, new releases come out and we upgrade both RVM and Rubies, aliases like `1.9.3` or `jruby` will float and point to different exact versions, patch levels and so on.
+As we upgrade both RVM and Rubies, aliases like `1.9.3` or `jruby` point to different exact versions, patch levels and so on.

 For full up-to-date list of provided Rubies, see our [CI environment guide](/user/ci-environment/).

 If you don't specify a version, Travis CI will use MRI 1.9.3 as the default.